Anatomy of a Great Sponsored Review Post: A Guide for Influencers

 Why is this the final step, you ask?
 Well, because it’s the most important.
 A title is what draws the reader in, and what people will see if your blog post shows up in a Google search.

-A blog’s title will be something that draws a reader in, and makes them want to click on the full article when shared on social.
+A blog’s title is what makes readers want to click on the full article when shared on social.
 You should start with a basic title, that somewhat explains what the article is about.
 Then, make it interesting.